 Types of Paring Knives

-Paring knives tend to come in two different sizes, a 3 to 4 inch blade and a 2 to 3 inch blade.
-The shorter bladed models have a curved blade and are sometimes call a "bird's beak" paring knife.
+Paring knives tend to come in two different sizes, a 3 to 4-inch blade and a 2 to 3-inch blade.
+The shorter bladed models have a curved blade and are sometimes called a “bird’s beak” paring knife.
 Owning both is ideal, but if you have to choose just one, go with a longer curved blade in case you also want to be able to use the knife on a cutting board, as with trimming little pieces of fat from poultry or meat, or just for cutting vegetables, etc., should you choose to do so.
-Avoid an overly rounded blade, however and a tip that is turned up at a sharp angle, as this will make using the point of the knife difficult for coring or hulling.
-Although it is possible to get paring knives with blades as long as 5 inches, most will probably prefer a blade in the 3 to 3.5 inch range.
+Avoid an overly rounded blade, however, and a tip that is turned up at a sharp angle, as this will make using the point of the knife difficult for coring or hulling.
+Although it is possible to get paring knives with blades as long as 5 inches, most will probably prefer a blade in the 3 to 3.5-inch range.

-A straight blade can actually be better for certain hand-held tasks an as long as the blade is perfectly straight you can use them on a cutting board, as you will probably never use a curved paring knife in a rocking motion like you might with a chef's knife.
-Besides the classic styles recommended above, which have blades that are not overly rounded, there are many choices in straight-blades such as Santoku styles, hollow edge blades and different tip like the so-called bird's beak or sheep's foots, both suitable for specific carving tasks.
+A straight blade can actually be better for certain hand-held tasks an as long as the blade is perfectly straight you can use them on a cutting board, as you will probably never use a curved paring knife in a rocking motion as you might with a chef’s knife.
+Besides the classic styles recommended above, which have blades that are not overly rounded, there are many choices in straight-blades such as Santoku styles, hollow edge blades and different tips such as the so-called bird’s beak or sheep’s foot, both suitable for specific carving tasks.
 Few home cooks will need to over-think the paring knife, however, and one of the modern classics, recommended above and suitable for all-around use will suit most of us just fine.
-If you need a less expensive knife that will still hold-up well, a popular choice is the Forschner 3.25" Paring Knife by Victorinix.
+If you need a less expensive knife that will still hold up well, a popular choice is the Forschner 3.25″ Paring Knife by Victorinix, shown below.

 This article contains one or more Amazon affiliate links.
 See full disclosure.